Wfiles/global-tactical-fund-simulator/README.md

 ## Project Overview

-This repository accompanies the **FIN‑405 – Investments** group project (Spring 2025, EPFL).
+This repository accompanies the **FIN‑405 - Investments** group project (Spring 2025, EPFL).
 It demonstrates how a U.S.‑based investor can:

 * **Quantify** the benefits of international equity & currency diversification.
-* **Design** dynamic long–short overlay strategies driven by well‑documented risk premia (momentum, long‑term reversal, currency carry, dollar factor).
+* **Design** dynamic long-short overlay strategies driven by well‑documented risk premia (momentum, long‑term reversal, currency carry, dollar factor).
 * **Blend** the base diversification portfolio with tactical overlays to reach a target risk level and maximise the **risk‑adjusted return**.
-* **Benchmark** the resulting fund against classic factor models (CAPM, Fama–French 5) and evaluate statistical significance.
+* **Benchmark** the resulting fund against classic factor models (CAPM, Fama-French 5) and evaluate statistical significance.

 All results reported in the companion paper `project_report.pdf` are fully reproducible from this repository.